RoBYCoNTe/superset-dashboard-sdk/README.md

   to retrieve data from Superset.
 - `domain`: the domain where Superset is running.
 - `uuid`: the uuid of the dashboard to render.
-- `fullHeight`: if true, the dashboard will take the full height of the container.
-Default: `false`.
 - `guestToken`: you can pass a guest token to the component.
 If not provided, the component will use the `dataProvider` to retrieve one.
 - `nativeFilters`: an array of filters to apply to the dashboard.
 Default: `[]`.